Ebenezer Acquah

 Email: tmarable@vols.utk.edu

-Fields of Interest: environmental economics, resource economics
+Fields of Interest: environmental, transportation, and public economics

 Thomas Morgan